US sports compact: what you missed in the night in the NBA, NFL and NHL

 What you missed on the night in NBA, NFL and NHL

 Dusseldorf While most Europeans are asleep, the North American professional leagues are buzzing.
 What Happened That Night in American Football, Basketball, and Ice Hockey.
-Among other things today: The Wagner brothers surprise with a victory for the Magic against the Mavericks.
+Among other things today: Leon Draisaitl scores twice in the next Oilers win.

-Basketball: Wagner brothers surprise against Mavericks – Suns with ninth win in a row

-The Orlando Magic slowed down the good run of the Dallas Mavericks in the NBA and surprisingly won their home game against the Texans.
-National basketball player Maxi Kleber missed the chance of victory at 108:110 on Sunday (local time) seconds before the end with a missed three and ended the game with a poor shooting rate of only 25 percent.
-After a strong performance on his 30th birthday the day before in the win against Indiana, when he matched a career-best 14 rebounds and also scored 15 points, he now had to settle for six points, five rebounds and no assists.
-It was only the Mavericks’ third loss in the past ten games.

 #sports #compact #missed #night #NBA #NFL #NHL